Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-1.md

 Rather than relying solely on years of experience for defining a level of expertise, it is crucial to provide explicit definitions and expectations for each skill.

-For instance, instead of stating “The candidate must have at least 5 years of experience working in microservices architectures”, a more precise requirement could be articulated, such as “The candidate should be able to autonomously investigate and identify race conditions within a complex microservice architecture.
+For instance, instead of stating ""The candidate must have at least 5 years of experience working in microservices architectures"", a more precise requirement could be articulated, such as ""The candidate should be able to autonomously investigate and identify race conditions within a complex microservice architecture"".

 This level of detail aids in crafting accurate job descriptions and interview scenarios, while fostering shared understanding throughout the recruitment process.

 ---

 ## Quantifying the Skills
-During the recruitment process, it is unlikely that every candidate can be thoroughly assessed on every skill listed in the canvas.
+It is unlikely that every candidate can be thoroughly assessed on every skill listed in the canvas in the timeframe of the recruitment process.
 To address this challenge, it is necessary to implement a system that helps define our strategy.

-To achieve this, we recommend evaluating each skill on the canvas based on two additional characteristics:
+To achieve this, each skill on the canvas should be classified based on a couple of characteristics:

 ### ::01:: Importance
 This classification permits the concentration of efforts on pivotal elements during the advanced stages of the process.
 Generally, three types of skills are recognized: